continuedev/continue/README.md

 ## Getting Started

+### Install for VS Code

+Learn how to install locally in VS Code [here](https://continue.dev/docs/install)

 ### GitHub Codespaces

-Learn how to try the GitHub Codespaces Demo [here](https://continue.dev/docs/getting-started)

-### VS Code

-Learn how to install locally in VS Code [here](https://continue.dev/docs/install)
+Explore Continue in GitHub Codespaces [here](https://continue.dev/docs/getting-started) if you'd like to try without downloading for VS Code.

 ## How to contribute

 Open a [new GitHub Issue](https://github.com/continuedev/continue/issues/new) or comment on [an existing one](https://github.com/continuedev/continue/issues).
-Let us know what you would like to contribute there, and we will help you make it happen!
+Let us know what you would like to contribute, and we will help you make it happen!

 ## Install from source